Beefsteak tomatoes are a large tomato variety characterized by meaty flesh, with fewer seeds and less juice than other tomatoes.

 Try substituting beefsteak tomatoes with heirloom tomatoes for stuffed tomato dishes, amazing organic burgers, and bold salads.

-Campari tomatoes are fantastic for antipasto dishes like Bruschetta and, in many cases, make a better option to beefsteak tomatoes in such food recipes.
-You can also substitute campari tomatoes for beefsteak varieties in burgers, especially if you’re looking for some extra sweetness.
+Campari Tomatoes are fantastic for antipasto dishes like Bruschetta and, in many cases, make a better option for beefsteak tomatoes in such food recipes.
+You can also substitute Campari tomatoes for beefsteak varieties in burgers, especially if you’re looking for some extra sweetness.

 Campari tomatoes have the appearance of most commercial tomatoes where they’re round and medium-sized, but they offer an intense sweetness and a decent amount of juiciness.
 These characteristics make them dissimilar to beefsteak tomatoes which are bigger with fleshier fruit and contain fewer seeds.

 Out of all the tomatoes on this list, you’ll find that campari tomatoes are the best all-around substitute.
 The reason is that they are both more widely available and lend themselves to most recipes.
 However, the texture of these tomatoes is often the least similar.
 This does affect the overall taste of your dish when the fleshiness of the beefsteak is supposed to be more prominent.
 With that being said?
 The campari is humble and versatile and will still be the best solution in most cases.

 This list gives just three top subs for beefsteak tomatoes, but that’s because these three types of tomato will cover 98% of use cases in the kitchen.
 With the plum tomato and its deep flavors and meaty flesh that lends itself so well to sauces, the heirloom varieties often give the size and robust flavors, and finally, the super versatile campari.
 Whatever your needs, one of these should cover you in a pinch.